 Mrs. Meyers and Windex have already launched vinegar-based products into the cleaning market.
 Mrs. Meyers makes a vinegar-based cleaning agent that can help you in the bathrooms to get rid of hard water stains, soap residue or mildew in your bathroom.
 All you do is apply a small amount directly to the area and then wipe clean, no rinsing is even necessary.
 Windex has launched their vinegar-based window cleaner that will get windows sparkling clean without any streaks (and using a coffee filter is great to keep lint from getting stuck to the window).
-Or, you can swap your entire cleaning regiment for a safe to use, ammonia free cleaning line from brands like Branch Basics or Norwex.
+You can swap your entire cleaning regiment for a safe to use, ammonia free cleaning line from brands like Branch Basics or Norwex.

 If you are not looking to swap your cleaners at this time, there are extra precautions you can take when using a cleaner with ammonia.
 Instead of spraying the chemical, either use a bucket to dip a cleaning cloth in or spray directly into the cloth instead of directly onto the surface.
 According to the same study published by University of Bergen’s Department of Clinical Science, the small particles that are released when sprayed can remain in the air for hours after cleaning and these small particles can travel deep into the lungs causing infection and decreased lung function.
 This is true for online purchase of cheap sildenafil.
 If it is not possible to use a bucket or spray onto a cloth, be sure you are using the product in a well- ventilated area or using a fan to disperse the concentration on ammonia.
 When cleaning, you should always wear gloves and mask regardless if using ammonia free products or not.